One Bourbon, One Scotch, One Beer: Original song

 "One Scotch, One Bourbon, One Beer" is one of Amos Milburn's popular alcohol-themed songs, that included "Bad, Bad Whiskey" (1950), "Thinking and Drinking" (1952), "Let Me Go Home, Whiskey" (1953), and "Good, Good Whiskey" (1954).
-Written by Rudy Toombs, is a mid-tempo song, sometimes described as a jump blues.
+Written by Rudy Toombs, it is a mid-tempo song, sometimes described as a jump blues.
 Milburn recorded the song on June 30, 1953, at Audio-Video Recording studios in New York City.

 The lyrics tell the story of a man who is "in a bar at closing time trying to get enough booze down his neck to forget that his girlfriend's gone AWOL, harassing a tired, bored bartender who simply wants to close up and go home into serving just one more round".
 The song's refrain includes:

 Released as a single by Aladdin Records, the performers are listed as "Amos Milburn and His Aladdin Chickenshackers" after his first number one single "Chicken Shack Boogie".
-It became Milburn's second-to-last appearance on the record charts, when the single reached number two on the Billboard R&B chart during a fourteen-week stay in 1953.
+It became Milburn's second-to-last appearance on the record charts, when the single reached number two on the Billboard R&B chart during a 14-week stay in 1953.

 Subsequently, when Milburn performed at clubs, he "incorporated three shot glasses lined up across the top of his piano [which] were filled more often than they should have been by obliging fans or by Milburn himself".
 Several of Milburn's contemporaries commented on his indulgence; Milburn added "I practiced what I preached".
 The song is included on several Milburn anthologies, such as Down the Road Apiece: The Best of Amos Milburn (1994, EMI America) and Blues, Barrelhouse & Boogie Woogie: The Best of Amos Milburn (1996, Capitol Records).